-Page A. Control of human African trypanosomiasis (resolution WHA57.2) 1 B. Strengthening nursing and midwifery (resolution WHA59.27) 2 C. International trade and health (resolution WHA59.26) 3 D. Health promotion in a globalized world (resolution WHA60.24) 5 E. Reproductive health: strategy to accelerate progress towards the attainment of international development goals and targets (resolution WHA57.12) 1 F. Infant and young child nutrition: biennial progress report (resolution WHA58.32) 1 Actio on by the Health Assembly 6
+Page A. Control of human African trypanosomiasis (resolution WHA57.2) 1 B. Strengthening nursing and midwifery (resolution WHA59.27) 2 C. International trade and health (resolution WHA59.26) 3 D. Health promotion in a globalized world (resolution WHA60.24) 4 E. Smallpox eradication: destruction of variola virus stocks (resolution WHA60.1) 1 F. Reproductive health: strategy to accelerate progress towards the attainment of international development goals and targets (resolution WHA57.12) 1 G. Infant and young child nutrition: biennial progress report (resolution WHA58.32) 1 Н. Multilingualism: implementation of action plan.
+6 Action by the Evenutive Poord

-1 Contained in document A61/17 Add.1.
+1 Contained in document EB122/29 Add.1.

-B. STRENGTHENING NURSING AND MIDWIFERY (resolution WHA59.27)
+B. STRENGTHENING NURSING AND MIDWIFERY

-- 1. In resolution WHA59.27, the Health Assembly "recognized the crucial contribution of the nursing and midwifery professions to health systems, to the health of the people they serve, and to efforts to achieve the internationally agreed health-related development goals ... and the goals of WHO's priority programmes".
+- 1. In resolution WHA59.27, the World Health Assembly "recognized the crucial contribution of the nursing and midwifery professions to health systems, to the health of the people they serve, and to efforts to achieve the internationally agreed health-related development goals ... and the goals of WHO's priority programmes".
 This report summarizes progress made as a result of collaborative efforts between WHO and international, regional and national partners. - 2.
 A global survey on monitoring the strategic directions has, to date, been carried out in 77 countries.
 Fifty-three countries have nursing plans and 39 have midwifery plans; regional strategic frameworks on strengthening nursing and midwifery have been developed in all WHO regions.
 The Secretariat is supporting the creation of human resources for health observatories in four WHO regions. - 3.
 WHO's Global Advisory Group on Nursing and Midwifery is working on indicators and development of care models, and is providing technical support on planning and implementation of regional capacity-building efforts.
 It has made several recommendations to the Director-General. - 4.
 Vacant nursing and midwifery posts have been filled at headquarters and at regional level.
 The Regional Office for Africa has recently recruited nurses and midwives for HIV/AIDS work in each of the intercountry support teams for the different blocks of countries. - 5.
 Regional health workforce approaches have been developed since 2006: the Regional Office for the Western Pacific has developed a regional strategy; at the Regional Office for Africa, an interministerial consultation in March 2007 agreed on priority action areas; and Member States in the Region of the Americas have agreed to increase the number of nurses and midwives to that of physicians by 2015. - 6.
 Following the publication of the results of a global survey of the availability, education, training and role of nurses in mental health in September 2007, WHO moderated a two-week web-based global discussion on the key messages set out in the publication. - 7.
 A global consultation (Islamabad, 4-6 March 2007), culminated in the Declaration on Strengthening Nursing and Midwifery.
 It outlined the principles for building workforce capacity, ensuring appropriate skills, and achieving a positive workplace environment. - 8.
-Attended by experts from 13 countries, a consensus meeting (Bangkok, 6-8 December 2006) agreed on core elements for basic nursing and midwifery education standards, on the basis of a comprehensive literature review.
+Attended by experts from 13 countries, a consensus meeting (Bangkok, 6-8 December 2006), agreed on core elements for basic nursing and midwifery education standards, on the basis of a comprehensive literature review.
 In WHO regions, initiatives related to scaling up the workforce are taking place. - 9.
-Since January 2007, the WHO Technical Working Group on Migration, together with the Global Health Workforce Alliance and the nongovernmental organization Realizing Rights, has been conducting an analysis of existing codes of practice, bilateral agreements, and memoranda of understanding, in order to develop a framework for a global code of practice.
+Since January 2007, the WHO Working Technical Group on Migration, together with the Global Health Workforce Alliance and the nongovernmental organization Realizing Rights, has been conducting an analysis of existing codes of practice, bilateral agreements, and memoranda of understanding, in order to develop a framework for a global code of practice.